greysun/GraphEmbeddings/README.md

 ## Approach
 Holographic Embeddings employ circular correlation, which provides a fast vector heuristic for evaluating pair-wise entity similarity.
 It is similar to a matrix multiplication in that every cross-term contributes to the final result, however the result is squashed into a vector, trading some resolution for both memory-efficiency and runtime performance -- each epoch roughly O(td * log(d)) where t is the number of triples and d is the embedding-dimension.
 In practice, d is sufficiently small that performance resembles O(n).

 Loss is scored from a pairwise hinge-loss where negative scores are evaluated using a *type-safe corruption*.
 Each positive triple provided is *corrupt* such that one entry in (head, tail, relation) is randomly modified.
-For example, ("Jeff", "Amazon", "employer") may yeild corrupt triples like ("Jeff", "Facebook", "employer"), ("Nancy", "Amazon", "employer"), or ("Jeff", "Amazon", "location").
+For example, ("Jeff", "Amazon", "employer") may yield corrupt triples like ("Jeff", "Facebook", "employer"), ("Nancy", "Amazon", "employer"), or ("Jeff", "Amazon", "location").
 Corruption is type-safe, such that corruption will not generate triples like ("Jeff", "Palo Alto", "employer") because the city of Palo Alto is not a valid employer entity.

-Embeddings can used as inputs to other machine learning models or directly used to infer by scoring candidate triples.
-This implementation observes type-safety in both corrupt triple generation and in inference.

 For more information, view this [presentation](https://docs.google.com/presentation/d/1fCfKGmkGyTmHqBWR2oGnS_muGvtZ_a1fb32lL_B5v3Q/edit?usp=sharing).